rxlian/incremental_embedding_learning/README.md

 --save_path_history_embedding indicate_path_save_history_embedding_array_end_with.npy \
 --save_path_accumulated_history_embedding indicate_path_save_accumulated_history_embedding_array_end_with.npy
 ```
-2. Generate DataSet with (user_id, t, label) in order to load into DataLoader during training.
+2. Generate DataSet in the form of (user_id, t, label) in order to load them into DataLoader during training.
 Run once to generate three files for training, validation, and test.
+The dataset than is sorted in choronogical order for each user.
 ```
 python generate_tuple.py \
 --train_file_path indicate_original_train_json_file_path \